 “For identity to drive results, customer data must rest exclusively in the brand’s possession in order to maintain consistent and meaningful connections across channels and throughout the customer relationship lifecycle, not just for the duration of a campaign,” said Menis.

 Evaluating and improving your brand’s customer identity “confidence”

 It’s evident customer data unification into a CDP — and, therefore, persistent profiles where said data can live permanently and update dynamically — is many marketers’ primary objective today.

-What’s less clear is how marketing professionals should begin their transition from their once-reliable, cookie-focused approaches to the now-premier marketing resource: first-party data.
+What’s less clear is how marketers should begin their transition from their once-reliable, cookie-focused approaches to the now-premier marketing resource: first-party data.

 The best place to start?
 Evaluate your company’s customer identity confidence levels.

 In other words?
-Examine your existing databases to see how you currently collect and store consumer data so you can identify how you can improve your overall data-gathering processes.
+Examine your existing databases to see how you currently collect and store consumer data so you can identify how to improve your overall data-gathering processes.

-Here are the most common customer identity confidence levels we see in organizations today:
+Here are the most common customer identity confidence levels we see in brands today: